 DFMS maintains a defined contribution pension plan (the "Plan") for all eligible lay employees and employees of ERD.
 Under the Plan, the employer contributes 5% of eligible salaries and matches employee contributions to the Plan up to 4%.
 It is the opinion of counsel to the Plan that, as a Church Plan, this plan is exempt from the requirements of the Employee Retirement Income Security Act of 1974 ("ERISA").
-Pension expense for this plan recognized on the accompanying consolidated financial statements amounted to \$1,221 and \$1,213 for the years ended December 31, 2017 and 2016, respectively.
+Pension expense for this plan recognized on the accompanying consolidated financial statements amounted to \$1,221 for the years ended December 31, 2018 and 2017.

 DFMS is a participant in a separate pension plan administered by the Church Pension Fund (an independent organization) that provides pension benefits to all ordained clergy of the Episcopal Church, including those who hold positions within DFMS.
-Pension expense for this plan recognized on the accompanying consolidated financial statements amounted to \$760 and \$692 for the years ended December 31, 2017 and 2016, respectively.
+Pension expense for this plan recognized on the accompanying consolidated financial statements amounted to \$788 and \$760 for the years ended December 31, 2018 and 2017, respectively.

 The Executive Council of DFMS has voluntarily paid pension supplements to employees who retired prior to 1971 and had 20 years of service with DFMS.
 These benefits are accounted for on a "pay-as-you-go basis."
-Pension expense for this "plan," recognized on the accompanying consolidated financial statements, amounted to \$657 and \$641 for the years ended December 31, 2017 and 2016, respectively.
+Pension expense for this "plan," recognized on the accompanying consolidated financial statements, amounted to \$547 and \$657 for the years ended December 31, 2018 and 2017, respectively.

 The St. John's School maintains a defined contribution pension plan.
 This plan covers all eligible employees of the St. John's School.
 Benefits under this plan are provided by fixed-dollar annuities issued by the Teachers Insurance and Annuity Association and by variable annuities offered by its companion organization, the College Retirement Equities Fund.
 The St. John's School contributes 5% of the gross base pay of its employees to each participant's account.
-After 10 years of employment, the St. John's School will increase its contribution by a graduated percentage rate (7% - 17%) depending on the number of years of employment.
-Pension expense for this plan recognized on the accompanying consolidated financial statements amounted to \$117 and \$107 for the years ended December 31, 2017 and 2016, respectively.
+After 10 years of employment, the St. John's